mihirSanghvi/Linear_Discriminant_Analysis_Classification/README.md

 ﻿# Linear Discriminant Analysis Classification

-In this project, I have implemented LDA First time in R. I have taken reference from the following book to learn and implement LDA based classifier.
+In this project, I have implemented LDA first time in R. I have taken reference from the following book to learn and implement LDA based classifier.

 ## Datasource